 You can download the Shipmate macOS Application directly from our website.
 To install the Shipmate macOS Application, open the Disk Image and drag the Shipmate app into your Applications directory.

 To launch the Shipmate macOS Application, double-click the Shipmate icon within the Applications directory, or single-click on the icon from Launchpad.
 Shipmate will then automatically start each time you start up your Mac.

 To use the Shipmate macOS app you simply log in with your Shipmate account.
-This is the same username and password you use to access the web-based Shipmate application.
+This is the same username and password you use to access the Shipmate web portal.

 If you have forgotten your password, click the Reset password link and you will be taken to a web page where you can reset it.

 Getting Around the App

 The Shipmate app has been designed to run in the background and stay out of your way in processing your orders for the vast majority of the time, meaning you can process your delivery labels inside the software you normally use to process orders.
 The Shipmate app has two key aspects: the Status Bar Icon and the Preferences screen.

 Whenever you need to access the Shipmate app, simply click the “S” Status Bar Icon to view the menu, which will show relevant options for you to use.

 Configure a Thermal Label Printer